EDD Web-CertSM & Tele-CertSM Update

-EDD Tele-Cert SM is a new telephone certification method that allows you to certify for your Unemployment Insurance (UI) benefits on a bi-weekly basis over the phone by calling the Employment Development Department (EDD) Automated Self-Service number, 1-866-333-4606, and using the automated Interactive Voice Response (IVR) system.
+EDD Tele-Cert SM allows you to certify for your Unemployment Insurance (UI) benefits over the phone by calling the UI Self-Service Phone Line, 1-866-333-4606.

-The questions asked using EDD Tele-Cert SM are the same questions on the paper Continued Claim Form (DE 4581).
+The questions asked when using EDD Tele-Cert SM are the same questions on the paper Continued Claim Form (DE 4581).
 The paper claim form will continue to be issued to you along with your UI benefit payment until all unemployment systems are fully automated, regardless of which certification method you use.
-However, if you choose to certify for your UI benefits using the EDD Tele-Cert SM method, do not also submit a form through the mail.
-Certifying by phone and submitting a paper Continued Claim form could delay your benefit payments.

 For more information, view the video about the Options for Completing the Continued Claim Form.